dmaccormac/robotool/README.md

 ## Overview
 RoboTool is a program to mirror a list of directories specified in one or more CSV files.
 It uses Microsoft Robocopy to replicate the directories.
 It is written in C# and uses the NET 4.5 framework.

+## Installation
+-Download the latest version of Robotool at https://github.com/dmaccormac/robotool/releases -Unpack the setup files and run setup.exe
+-You can add Robotool installation directory to your system PATH variable by determining the installation directory of Robotool using Window TaskManager.

+Robotool can be uninstalled in 'Programs and Features' in Control Panel.

 ## Usage